MedericMesle/MedericMesle/README.md

 <h3 align="center">A curious developer from France</h3>

 <p align="left">
 After ten years in the health sector 👨‍⚕️ and being very interested in all the apps 📱 (I am part of Doctolib Pionnier) and solutions 🔥 we have the opportunity to use, I decided to become a part of their development.
-I joined le Wagon and 6 months later I am looking for new opportunities.
+I joined le Wagon 6 months later I'm still voraciously learning as much as I can and enjoying it immensely.
 </p>

 <h3 align="left">👨‍💻 Technical stack</h3>